 - I love these fries served alongside burgers, both vegetarian and meat.
 They'd be really good with Yellow Split Pea Burgers or Mediterranean Burgers.

-- They can also be tossed into salads for a delicious soft and crispy texture, used much like Panela cheese is used as croutons in this Mango Avocado Salad.
+- They can also be tossed into salads for a delicious soft and crispy texture -- almost like croutons.

 More Unique French Fry Recipes